-- Describe and demonstrate non-judgmental exploration and rapport building behaviors. - Demonstrate effective listening skills including: - (1) the culturally appropriate use of eye contact and nonverbal facilitators; - (2) the identification and appropriate response to emotional cues; - (3) the use of summarization and checking for accuracy of content; - (4) the recognition and attempted resolution of potential barriers to effective listening, such as use of electronic medical record devices; - Describe how patients' background and culture influence doctor-patient communication. - Demonstrate fundamentals of oral presentation and clinical reasoning skills. - Demonstrate the ability to contribute and learn in a team environment and demonstrate respectful communication with colleagues.
+- Describe and demonstrate non-judgmental exploration and rapport building behaviors. - Demonstrate effective listening skills including: - the culturally appropriate use of eye contact and nonverbal facilitators; - the identification and appropriate response to emotional cues; - the use of summarization and checking for accuracy of content; - the recognition and attempted resolution of potential barriers to effective listening, such as use of electronic medical record devices - Describe how patients' background and culture influence doctor-patient communication. - Demonstrate the ability to create a written history and physical examination in a logical, organized and accurate fashion. - Demonstrate the ability to contribute and learn in a team environment and demonstrate respectful communication with colleagues.